Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Proof

 where $I$ is the $2\times2$ identity matrix.
 This process can be understood as the convolution between the 2D Gaussian $G_{i}'$ and the Gaussian low-pass filter $h$ (mean $\mu=0$ and variance $\sigma^2 = s = 0.3$) of $G_{i}' \otimes h$.
 This is due to the nature of Gaussians where the convolution of Gaussians with the variance matrices $V$ and $Z$ results in a Gaussian with the variance matrix $V+Z$ as follows:

 Following the convolution process, 3DGS estimates the projected 2D Gaussian's area to identify its corresponding screen tiles.
 This is done by calculating $k$ times the square root of the larger eigenvalue of $(\Sigma_{i}'+sI)$, which represents the radius of the approximated circle, and $k$ is the hyperparameter that determines the confidence interval of the 2D Gaussian.
+Figure~\ref{fig:lowpass} illustrates the low-pass filter’s effect, where the projected Gaussian is splatted to wider areas in (b) compared to (a).